Dog Bite Lawyer in Paterson, NJ | Cherny & Podolsky

 What Does a Dog Bite Claim in New Jersey Actually Involve?

-New Jersey has one of the most straightforward dog bite liability frameworks in the country.
-Under New Jersey’s strict liability statute, a dog owner is legally responsible for injuries caused by their dog biting another person in a public place or while the victim was lawfully on private property.
-This means you do not need to prove the dog had a prior history of aggression to hold the owner accountable.
+New Jersey has one of the clearest dog bite liability laws in the country.
+Under New Jersey’s strict liability statute, a dog owner is legally responsible for injuries caused by their dog biting someone in a public place or while the victim was lawfully on private property.
+You do not need to prove the dog had a history of aggression to hold the owner liable.

-New Jersey’s dog bite law covers a wide range of situations, including bites that occur on public sidewalks, in parks, at a neighbor’s home, or in shared residential spaces such as apartment building lobbies and hallways.
-The injured person simply needs to show that the bite occurred and that they were lawfully present in the location where it happened.
+New Jersey’s dog bite law covers a wide range of situations.
+This includes bites on public sidewalks, in parks, at a neighbor’s home, or in shared residential spaces like apartment building lobbies and hallways.
+You simply need to show that the bite occurred and that you were lawfully present at the location where it happened.

-Beyond strict liability, additional claims may also be available depending on the circumstances, including negligence for failure to leash or restrain the dog, premises liability for dangerous conditions on the owner’s property, and negligent supervision when a dog is left unattended in a situation where an attack was foreseeable.
+Depending on the circumstances, additional claims may also be available.
+These include negligence for failure to leash or restrain the dog, premises liability for dangerous conditions on the owner’s property, and negligent supervision when a dog is left unattended in a situation where an attack was foreseeable.

 A dog bite claim in New Jersey typically involves the following:

-- Seeking medical treatment immediately and documenting all injuries including puncture wounds, lacerations, and infections
+- Seeking medical treatment right away and documenting all injuries including puncture wounds, lacerations, and infections

 - Reporting the bite to Paterson Animal Control and the local health department

-- Gathering evidence including photographs, witness statements, and the dog owner’s information
+- Gathering evidence including photographs, witness statements, and the dog owner’s contact information

 - Filing a claim with the dog owner’s homeowners or renters insurance policy